- Study in Australia

 Internship Opportunities and Summer Jobs

-Students with New Zealand as their study overseas destination have a plenty of internship and summer job opportunities.
-While many of them are paid, there are others which offer you an amazing hands-on experience.
-This is, indeed, a great way to earn while you earn.
+Students with New Zealand as their study overseas destination have plenty of internship and summer jobs opportunities.
+While many of them are paid, there are others which offer you an incredible hands-on experience.
+This is, indeed, a great way to earn while you learn.
 The students can grab these opportunities either as per their internship schedule or during their holidays.

-There are many educational institutions that allow their students to work for around 20 hours in a week during their semester.
-They can join any firm or organization to work.
-This really helps the students to earn and spend on some of the necessities.
+Many educational institutions allow their students to work for around 20 hours in a week during their semester.
+They can join any organisation for work based on their skills and interests.

-Based on the education, skills or talent of a student, there are various full-time New Zealand employment prospects for Sri Lankan students.
-But before becoming a part of any organization on a full-time basis, the students need to follow mandatory work VISA regulations.
+Based on the education, skills or talent of a student, there are various full-time employment prospects for students.
+But before becoming a part of any organisation on a full-time basis, the students need to follow mandatory work VISA regulations.